Posted on 6/16/2025

 Posted on 3/19/2025

-THE POWER OF A PROPER TUNE UP We get several phone calls each week asking for an estimate for a tune up, but not what's included.
+THE POWER OF A PROPER TUNE UP We get several phone calls each week asking for an estimate for a tune up, but never asked what's included.
 Tune-up pricing can vary from shop to shop, usually based upon what work will be done.
 Manufacturers recommend tune-ups at different mileage.
 With newer vehicles, the mileage is less frequent because the dealerships want to make it appear that your new vehicle will require less maintenance.
 It's all just smoke and mirrors to sell more cars.
 A vehicle that is kept properly tuned will perform better, run and idle better, get better fuel economy, and release less pollutants.
 This will help save you money.
 A regular tune-up is like a medical exam, and is pretty much the same way your Doctor keeps you healthy by making sure you are in great shape.
 Vehicles can also vary on how many parts need to be replaced based upon the year, make, and model.
-Some newer cars and trucks may only need the spark plugs replaced, whereas an ol ... read more
+Some newer cars and trucks may only need the spark plugs replaced, where ... read more

 Posted on 3/19/2025